2009 Kuwaiti general election: Candidates

-210 candidates attempted to win 50 seats.
+210 candidates contested the election for the 50 National Assembly seats.
 16 were female.

 Results

 The results were announced on 17 May 2009.
 Liberals won at least 8 seats while Independent candidates won 20 seats.
-Four elected female MPs won.
-Four women were elected in the parliament.
+The four women who won the elections were the first women ever to be elected to Kuwait's parliament.
 Aseel al-Awadhi and Rola Dashti were victors in the third district.
 Also winning were Massouma al-Mubarak and Salwa al-Jassar.
 When voting was first introduced in Kuwait in 1985, Kuwaiti women had the right to vote.
 This right was later removed.
 Women in Kuwait were later re-granted the right to vote and stand in parliamentary and local elections in May 2005.

-Sunni Islamists lost more than 10 seats less than the 2008 elections.
+Sunni Islamists won 10 fewer seats than they had held in the 2008 elections.